Direct Scheme Calculation of the Kinetic Energy Functional Derivative Using Machine Learning: Theoretical background

 where the slack variables $\xi_i$ and $\xi^*_i$ are introduced to account for model errors.
 By introducing Lagrange multipliers to account for the constraints one ends up with intuitive rather simple expressions of the estimator functional and the weights vector, namely:

 We refer the reader to Ref \cite{Smola} for a detailed passage from Eq. \ref{eq:optimization} to Eq. \ref{eq:estimator}.
-The dual variables $\alpha_i$ and $\alpha^*_i$ are Lagrange multipliers introduced to account for the first and second constraints in Eq. \ref{eq:optimization}. $f[\rho,\hat{\Theta}]$ is the regression function and is given as a linear combination of inner products between the input variable and and other training examples.
+The dual variables $\alpha_i$ and $\alpha^*_i$ are Lagrange multipliers introduced to account for the first and second constraints in Eq. \ref{eq:optimization}. $f[\rho,\hat{\Theta}]$ is the regression function and is given as a linear combination of inner products between the input variable and other training examples.
 This very simple and sophisticated formula can be extended to non-linear systems (the kind of the current problem) by adopting the kernel trick, whereby the original input density$\rho$ is mapped into a vector $\Psi(\rho)$ from the feature space (a higher dimensional space).
 The kernel is given by the inner product between mapped vectors, namely $K(\rho,\rho_i) = \langle\ \Psi(\rho),\Psi(\rho_i)\rangle$.
 In the new feature space, the dimensionality expansion plays an essential role in rendering the problem linear.
-Throughout this letter, we use the Gaussian kernel defined as,
+Throughout this work, we use the Gaussian kernel defined as,

 where $\gamma$ is the variance of the distribution.
 The feature space estimator can be expressed in terms of $K(\rho,\rho_i,\gamma)$, thus reads:

 Moreover, we keep the same expression for the weights vector $\hat\Theta$ whereby we substitute the input vectors by the new feature space mapped vectors, $\Psi(\rho)$: